Now is the ideal time to get your affairs in order for the coming fire season.

 compensates you if your assets are damaged in a fire.

-helps you to act proactively.
-If a fire is on its way to your property, this cover will enable you to try and extinguish it and prevent damage.
+for your insured assets helps you to act proactively.
+If a fire is on its way to your property, this cover will enable you to try and put it out and prevent damage.

 Herman says, “When you neglect to insure your vehicle, you can run into cash-flow issues.
 But if you neglect to take out sufficient spread-of-fire cover, the financial impact can be so great that you can lose your land.